androiddrew/molten-jwt/README.md

 ### JWTIdentity

-A `JWTIdentity` component can be added to your application to provide a user representation from the decoded token passed in the request `Authorization` header.
+A `JWTIdentity` component can be added to your application to provide a user representation from a decoded access token.
+By default this library assumes your access token is sent in the `Authorization` header of the request.
+Alternatively, you can provide a cookie name using `JWT_AUTH_COOKIE` within your settings, however current functionality does not support both methods.
 Add the `JWTIdentityComponent` to your app's component list then inject the `JWTIdentity` into your handler.
-In the event that the `Authorization` header is not found or if an error occurs in the decoding of the token the `JWTIdentityComponent` will return `None`.
+In the event that the `Authorization` header / cookie is not found or if an error occurs in the decoding of the token the `JWTIdentityComponent` will return `None`.

 ```python